simukappu/activity_notification/README.md

 #### Configuring target model

 Configure your target model (e.g. app/models/user.rb).
-Add including statement and `acts_as_target` definition to your target model which notifications are sent.
+Add including statement and `acts_as_target` configuration to your target model which notifications are sent.

 ```ruby
 class User < ActiveRecord::Base